MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/plan-long-and-short-term-data-storage.md

 ### Configure the storage pool

-After you have at least one disk set up in accordance with the prerequisites, you can add it to the storage pool.
+After you set up at least one disk that meets the prerequisites, add the disk to the storage pool.

 - In DPM Administrator Console, select **Management** > **Disks**.

-- Select **Add** on the tool ribbon, and in **Add Disks to Storage Pool** select the disk you want to add from the **Available disks** list.
+- Select **Add** on the tool ribbon.
+In **Add Disks to Storage Pool**, select the disk you want to add from the **Available disks** list.

-After the storage pool is set up, when you create protection groups that include data sources you want to back up, you'll be able to configure the disk as short-term storage for that backed up data.
+After you set up the storage pool, you can configure the disk as short-term storage when you create protection groups that include data sources you want to back up.

 ## <a name="BKMK_Tape"></a>Prepare tape backup